A guide to a stronger resume.

 How does listing personal achievements improve your resume?

-Strategically showcasing personal achievements on your resume can help you stand out from other candidates by emphasizing your transferable skills and demonstrating added value to potential employers.
+Including examples of your personal accomplishments in your resume provides employers with a clear understanding of your potential for future success: Strategically showcasing personal achievements on your resume can help you stand out from other candidates by emphasizing your directly applicable and transferable skills.

 Professionals across all levels and interests can benefit from adding their achievements to their resumes in the following ways: